SECEF/idmefv1-http-gateway/README.rst

       sudo usermod -a -G prelude apache

-  Note: this step is mandatory, unless you plan to run the gateway in dry-run mode only (see usage below).
+  *Note*: this step is mandatory, unless you plan to run the gateway in dry-run mode only (see usage below).

 * Create the ``/usr/local/secef/`` folder on your machine and copy all the files in this repository into that folder.

 * Install the gateway:

-  Note: all files should initially lie inside /usr/local/secef (see above).
+  *Note*: all files should initially lie inside /usr/local/secef (see above).

   ..  sourcecode:: sh